Chileans to vote on conservative constitution draft a year after rejecting leftist charter

 In Santiago, the capital, talk before the vote often turned to security rather than the proposed charter.
 State statistics show an uptick in robberies and other violent crimes, a development that tends to benefit conservative forces.

 There appeared to be little enthusiasm for Sunday’s vote.
-Most citizens are exhausted after 10 elections of various types in less than two and a half years but voting is compulsory in Chile.
+Most citizens are exhausted after 10 elections of various types in less than 2½ years, but voting is compulsory in Chile.

 Malen Riveros, 19, a law student at the University of Chile, said the fervor that was ignited by the 2019 street protests has been lost and for her, the choice on Sunday was between the bad or the worse.